Presentation: Patient with a family history of sudden cardiac death

 - If the autopsy shows a normal heart, this is known as sudden arrhythmic death syndrome (SADS).
 Most SADS deaths are caused by inherited arrhythmia syndromes (for example, Brugada syndrome).

 - Alert!
-If a genetic cause of SCD is identified, lifestyle modifications, medications and implantable defibrillators can save lives.
+If an inherited cause of SCD is identified, lifestyle modifications, medications and implantable defibrillators can save lives.

 Example clinical scenario

 A 44-year-old woman attends an appointment.
-Her husband has just died unexpectedly aged 39 of SCD.
-His brother also died unexpectedly aged 35, but this happened abroad and no post-mortem was carried out.
-She has children aged 19, 17 and 15 (also your patients) and she has been advised that they need genomic testing.
+Her husband has just died, unexpectedly at aged 39 years, of SCD.
+His brother also died unexpectedly, at 35 years of age, but this happened abroad and no post-mortem was carried out.
+She has children aged 19, 17 and 15 years (also your patients) and she has been advised that they need genomic testing.

 Identifying those at risk of a genetic condition

-- Another important cause is arrhythmogenic right ventricular cardiomyopathy, which has an autosomal dominant inheritance pattern with age-dependent penetrance.
+- These conditions often follow an autosomal dominant inheritance pattern with variable or age-dependent penetrance.

-- Inherited arrhythmia syndromes that can cause young SCD include long QT syndrome and Brugada syndrome.
+- Inherited arrhythmia syndromes that can cause young SCD includes long QT syndrome and Brugada syndrome.

-- If no underlying cause of death is found at autopsy and the SCD remains unexplained, broader genomic testing may be considered in the form of a molecular autopsy.
+- If no underlying cause of death is found at autopsy and the SCD remains unexplained, broader genomic testing may be indicated (molecular autopsy).

 - Flags for an underlying genetic diagnosis include: